Tested on: ProjOps version 126.96.36.1996 (public preview)

 Next, two Time Entries will be created against two different project tasks.
 The first Time Entry is for 3 h and the second for 1 h.
 Both Time Entries are then submitted for approval.

 Looking at Project Approvals we can see that both Time Entries have an NTE status of Success.
 Why does this happen if the combined value of both entries will exceed the NTE limit set on the T&M Order Line (3 x USD 150 + 1 x USD 150 vs. Order Line’s NTE limit of USD 498)?
 The reason is that as I’m writing this blog post, ProjOps doesn’t currently have validation logic that would evaluate the sum of multiple Time Entries on Project Approval.
 This means that it’s currently not possible to reset or re-evaluate the NTE status for Time Entries on Project Approval the same way it’s done on Actuals.
-If you feel the feature is important and urgent, be sure to create an idea on https://experience.dynamics.com/ideas/ when ProjOps is generally available.
+If you feel the feature is important, be sure to vote my idea up on Experience.

 When the two Time Entries are approved, Unbilled Sales Actuals and Cost Actuals are created.
 As can be seen from the image below, validation kicks in for the Unbilled Sales Actuals.
 The original 3 h entry with the bigger value is evaluated as Committed and the smaller 1 h entry is evaluated as Failed.
 When setting an Actual with a failed NTE validation as Ready to invoice, an error is displayed.
 What happens if you feel clever and try to manually set the Actual’s NTE status to Committed?
 You guessed it!
 ProjOps outsmarts you and blocks your attempt!